Current transformer as power sensor for cold atmospheric plasmas

 - Saves user money compared to the usually needed setup (high-voltage probe, clampable current probe and oscilloscope)

-- Faster time resolution which can be easily tuned to the corresponding electronic demands
+- Enhanced time resolution, which can be easily tuned to the corresponding electronic demands

 - Current transformer as power sensor for cold atmospheric plasmas to measure plasma voltage and current simultaneously